whiskeysierra/switchboard/README.md

 Think of *blocking subscriptions* as *actively sitting in front of the phone and waiting* while *non-blocking* could be seen as having *call forwarding* from your home to your cell so you can do something else, while waiting for a call.

-#### Subscriptions
+#### Specifications

-A subscription is basically a predicate that filters based on your requirements:
+A specification is basically a predicate that filters based on your requirements:

-Subscriptions can be lambda expression:
+Specifications can be lambda expression:

 ```java
 user -> "Bob".equals(user.getName());